datafold-dev/datafold/doc/source/index.rst

 Cite
 ====

-If you use *datafold* in your research, please cite the paper |joss-paper| that we published in the *Journal of Open Source Software* (`JOSS <https://joss.theoj.org/>`__).
+If you use *datafold* in your research, please cite our paper |joss-paper| that we published in the *Journal of Open Source Software* (`JOSS <https://joss.theoj.org/>`__).

 .. |joss-paper| image:: https://joss.theoj.org/papers/10.21105/joss.02283/status.svg